Freakling/Blueprint-AKV-Certificate/README.md

 #### Certificate Issuance and Storage

 1. **Issuance**:
-   - Use on-premises CA to issue the certificate.
+   - CIT uses the on-premises CA to issue the client certificate for AppA.
-   - Ensure certificates are non-exportable.
+   - Ensure the certificate is non-exportable.

 2. **Storage**:
-   - Import the certificate into Azure Key Vault using a secure method.
+   - Import the certificate into the dedicated Key Vault for AppA.
-   - Set appropriate Key Vault Access Policies.
+   - Repeat for other applications, ensuring each has a separate Key Vault.

 #### Certificate Renewal

 1. **Renewal**:
    - CIT renews certificates using the on-premises CA.
-   - Update the renewed certificates in Azure Key Vault.
+   - Update the renewed certificates in the corresponding Azure Key Vault.

 2. **Notification**:
    - Set up notifications for upcoming certificate expirations.